CodeHopperNL/codehopper.nl/_posts/2016-01-10-a-new-chapter.md

 # On having guts

 Yes, you sissy.

-Despite your quite evident issue of *logorroico*, you missed many occasions in which you could open your damn mouth when it really mattered.
+Despite your quite evident issue of logorrhea, you missed many occasions in which you could open your damn mouth when it really mattered.
 You saw potential and you didn't fight to realize it.
 And you know why?
 You didn't think you could win it.
 And maybe you could not, but that's beside the point.